usnistgov/pyMCR/README.rst

 What it **does** do:

 -   Approximate the concentration and spectral matrices via minimization routines.
-    This is the core the MCR-ALS methods.
+    This is the core the MCR methods.
 -   Enable the application of certain constraints in a user-defined order.

 What it **does not** do: